Enalean/tuleap-documentation-en/languages/en/user-guide/integration/rocketchat.rst

 You can use all the integrations that works with :ref:`Mattermost <botmattermost-plugins>` out of the box.

-You need as Rocket.Chat administrator create a new Incoming WebHook integration and then use the generated URL in Bot definition of Tuleap.
+You need as Rocket.Chat administrator to create a new Incoming WebHook integration and then use the generated URL in Bot definition of Tuleap.